2009 xD New Car Test Drive

 Standard equipment includes cloth upholstery, air conditioning, power windows, door locks and mirrors, remote keyless entry, tilt steering wheel with audio controls, first-aid kit, a 60/40 reclining, sliding and flat-folding rear seat, 16-inch steel wheels and a 160-watt, six-speaker Pioneer sound system wired for MP3, iPod and satellite radio.

 Vehicle Stability Control ($650) is optional, and more than 40 dealer-installed accessories developed by Scion are available, including a plug-and-play navigation system ($1,950), Sirius or XM satellite radio ($449), a remote starter ($529), 16-inch alloy wheels ($795), and a cargo cover ($259).
 Speed and style parts are available from TRD (Toyota Racing Development).
 And aftermarket suppliers are supporting the Scion xD with a wide range of products, ranging from an supercharger to carbon-fiber body trim.

 Safety features include dual-stage front airbags, front passenger side-impact airbags and curtain-style head protection airbags front and rear.
 A tire-pressure monitor is standard.
 Active safety features include anti-lock brakes with Electronic Brake-force Distribution and Brake Assist.
-As noted, VSC electronic stability control with traction control is optional, but many competitors in this class, including the Honda Fit, do not offer electronic stability control.
+VSC electronic stability control with traction control is optional.